V4Fire/Client/docs/ds/README.md

 ### getDSValue(obj: Dictionary, path: string)

-Returns a value from the design system by the specified group and path.
+This function returns a value from the design system based on the specified group and path.
-If passed only the first argument, the function returns parameters for the whole group, but not just the one value.
-If no arguments are passed, it returns the whole design system object.
+Providing only the first argument returns parameters for the entire group, rather than a single value.
+No arguments will return the entire design system object.

 ```stylus
 getDSValue(colors "green.0") // rgba(0, 255, 0, 1)